entigolabs/entigo-infralib-agent/README.md

 ## Migration Helper

-Agent includes 3 commands to help migrate from existing terraform state to Entigo Infralib modules: [migrate-plan](#migrate-plan), [migrate-unmatched](#migrate-unmatched) and [migrate-validate](#migrate-validate).
+Agent includes 3 commands to help migrate from existing terraform state to Entigo Infralib modules: [migrate-unmatched](#migrate-unmatched), [migrate-plan](#migrate-plan) and [migrate-validate](#migrate-validate).

-Both commands require a terraform plan and v4 state files.
+Unmatched command requires a terraform v4 state file.
+Plan and validate commands require the state file and a terraform plan file.
 Infralib state and plan files can be obtained from the bucket used by agent.
-It's possible to combine auto-approve type `reject` and `run` command argument `steps` to generate plan files without applying them for the chosen steps.
+It's possible to combine approval type `reject` with `run` command argument `steps` to generate plan files without applying them for the chosen steps.
 Plan files need to be manually converted into json format by using terraform.

+First generate an import config with `migrate-unmatched`.
+Modify the generated lines to remove any resources that don't need migrating.
+If needed, split any config items into source and destination blocks.
+That's only necessary if source and destination don't have any matching fields of name, module or indexes.

-First generate terraform import commands with the `migrate-plan` command, then after executing them, run the pipelines with the auto-approve `reject` type to generate a new plan.
-Use the `migrate-unmatched` to list any resources that are in the state file, but didn't match with any items from the import file.
-Use the `migrate-validate` command to validate the new plan along with the new state.
+Using the import config, generate terraform import commands with the `migrate-plan` command.
+After executing the commands, run the pipelines with the approval type `reject` to generate a new plan.
+Optionally, use the `migrate-validate` command to validate the new plan along with the new state.

 ### Import File